jsdevel/bash-norman/README.md

 * run webapps as their own user
 * deployment

+## Getting Started
+1. `scp bootstrap.bash norman.bash root@myserver:~`
+2. `ssh root@myserver bootstrap.bash`

+You should then be able to deploy webapps to `myserver`!  `norman` will use your system package manager to install packages required by the supported appliances.

-## System Requirements
+## Supported appliances
-Support for the following `appliances` shall be supported:
+The following `appliances` are supported:

 * nodejs
 * nginx
+* mongo

 ## Directories
 * `webapps` (`/usr/share/webapps`) - This is where your webapps go.
 Webapp directories are named after the `TLD` of the webapp.
 For instance, a webapp for `somefoo.com` would have a directory residing in `/usr/share/webapps/somefoo.com`.